azakhary1/sappworks.stocks.public/readme.md

 #The Missing C# E*Trade Client

-This is a not-quite-feature-complete fully managed client for the ETrade API.
+This is an (incomplete) fully managed client for the ETrade API.
 So far it can:
  - Get accounts & balances
  - Get quotes
  - Execute limit orders